 Suffolk, being the Land of the South Folk, now has its own Skaldic Chair.
 A Bard was a Welsh poet-storyteller-seer, whilst a skald (also known by the Germanic term scop) was the Scandinavian equivalent.
 Whilst Suffolk formed part of the kingdom of the Angles, its royal family came from Sweden.
 Their first known ruler in this land was King Wehha, who ruled from CE 560.

 Thus our gathering draws on both native British and Anglo-Saxon heritage, two cultures which would almost certainly have been fused at least amongst the peasantry.

-The fifth annual Eisteddfod to find the next Chief Skalds of Suffolk will be held at West Stow Anglo-Saxon Village on Sunday 27th July 2014.
-The winning poet, Jennifer Liddle set the theme of WEAPONS for the 2014 contest, whilst the winning storyteller, Alex Mcleary, chose the theme of BENEATH THE LAKE.
+The sixth annual Eisteddfod to find the next Chief Skalds of Suffolk will be held at West Stow Anglo-Saxon Village on Sunday 5th July 2015.
+The winning poet, Beverley Price set the theme of MAGIC for the 2015 contest, whilst the winning storyteller, Rachel O'Leary, chose the theme of GODDESSES.

 Details of who can enter and how to enter can be found on this website.

 Matt Kimpton was a prominent Cambridge storyteller and the first person to win the Suffolk Skald contest.
 Sadly he died in early September of 2012.
 Matt was a remarkable teller, full of energy, dodgy Scottish accents, able to conjure vivid images, and hold an audience spellbound.
 An avid Doctor Who fan, Matt had contributed towards anthologies and would no doubt have gone on to become a leading light in the manner of Mark Gatiss given more time.
-Out sympathies go to his partner and family.
-During the 2013 contest we will be taking donations on behalf of the Cystic Fibrosis Trust.
+Our sympathies go to his partner and family.
+The 2013 contest raised donations on behalf of the Cystic Fibrosis Trust, in memory of Matt.